bitberd/mirccloud/README.md

 - `/rst <optional ['rude', 'tru', 'same']>` - Qualify the previous line of chat with a nifty checkbox reaction.

+- `/troll` - Get a random troll and post it to the channel,

 ## Available filters

 - `-repeat [n]` - Repeat a command n times.
 This filter can be used on any command.